Joe & Dawn Reade - Island Bakery

 Meet Joe & Dawn Reade - Island Bakery

-Meet Joe & Dawn, founders of Island Bakery and winners of the 2017 Nation's Favorite and the 2019 Best Scottish product at our BOOM Awards, for their amazing Lemon Melts.
+Meet Joe & Dawn, founders of Island Bakery and winners of both the 2017 Nation's Favorite and the 2019 Best Scottish product at our BOOM Awards, for their amazing Lemon Melts!

 Tell us about yourselves – what’s your mission and how did you get started?

 We are Joe & Dawn Reade.
 We met at the University of Edinburgh in the 1990’s, and after graduating, we moved to the very lovely Isle of Mull, where Joe grew up on a dairy farm.
 Our business evolved over the years from just the two of us baking bread in Joe’s brother’s garage when we began, to concentrating solely on baking organic biscuits as we do now.

 Somewhere along the way, we had a busy bakery and delicatessen shop in Tobermory, Mull’s colourful capital.
 It was through stocking the deli that we were inspired to bake things for customers beyond our island home.
 We baked our first organic biscuits in 2001 and by 2007, they were outselling everything else we made, so we decided to focus on them full time.

 Our mission in setting up our business was to find a way to support ourselves to live on the Isle of Mull, and that remains very much the case as we love it here!
 The business has transformed itself from the early days, but we have built something that everyone working with us can be proud of, as well as sending lots of biscuit ambassadors for the island out into the big world!

 Why is organic so important to you and why did you want to be certified by the Soil Association?